1711-Games/Entita2FDB/README.md

 though by default all methods are transactionless (i.e. every request is implicitly transactional under the hood).

-In order to execute more than one operation within a transaction, you may create one by `let transaction: AnyFDBTransaction = fdb.begin()` and then pass to every CRUD/index method.
+In order to execute more than one operation within a transaction, you may create one by `let transaction: any FDBTransaction = fdb.begin()` and then pass to every CRUD/index method.

 Or you may wrap all your routine code with a transaction like this: